 All-Clad HA1 Hard-Anodized Nonstick 2.5-Quart Saucepan with Lid

 What We Love: PFOA-free nonstick coating, stainless steel disc bottom and handle, dishwasher- and induction-safe, stainless steel contoured handle

 What We Don't Love: Pricey

 It is not common for hard-anodized aluminum saucepans to be safe for induction.
 However, this one by All-Clad features a stainless steel, anti-warp disc base that can be used on induction as well as all other cooktops; this makes it one of the most versatile nonstick saucepans.
 Plus, it's oven-safe up to 500 degrees.

-The nonstick coating is PFOA-free and scratch-resistant, which lets you cook food with less oil or fat.
+The nonstick coating is PFOA-free (a toxic chemical that has been found in nonstick cookware) and scratch-resistant, which lets you cook food with less oil or fat.
 While some consumers may not think to look at a saucepan’s handle, this one is permanently secured with stainless steel rivets for a solid grip.
 It’s also contoured for a comfortable hold when pouring.

 "I invested in a few All-Clad saucepans in my 20s and they were worth every penny.
 They heat and cook evenly, can take a beating, and will certainly last my lifetime and likely beyond!" — Emma Christensen, Editor-in-Chief

 Related: The Best Nonstick Cookware Sets

 What We Love: Rolled rim for drip-free pouring, dishwasher- and induction-safe, heats quickly and evenly

-What We Don't Love: Only oven-safe up to 350 degrees, small capacity
+What We Don't Love: Only oven-safe up to 350 degrees

 Seasoned saucepan users flock to stainless steel options because the material is long-lasting, durable, and dishwasher-safe.
 But one common complaint is that stainless steel is not the best conductor of heat, so food may not cook evenly.
 Enter this saucepan by Farberware.
 It's made with stainless steel and an aluminum core, a combination that offers the best of both worlds: the durability and performance of stainless steel with the rapid and even heating properties of aluminum.